Suvronil/SDC/writeup.md

 3. Change of perspective also might make classification difficult.
 Although we can recover this, by training the data with augmented images, where perspecting transform is done.

+4. Partial obervation: where possible main content like an arrow of the sign probably has been captured, yet it has missed to capture a minor part of it, may affect the result.If the sign is off-centered in the image for simiar reasons, will also lead to misclassification sometimes.